NEW 📗Story: Garbage Bag

 Vekllei Accession 1945, as part of the British Atlantic Territories

 The Cavoada Republic is a constituent republic of Vekllei in the Atlantic, off the coast of the African Sahara.
-It is part of the Verde island group and Commonwealth, situated between the republics of Viana and Sal.
+It is part of the Commonwealth Verde island group and Commonwealth, situated between the republics of Viana and Sal.
 It is a striking island of complex, moonlike terrain and conspicuous relief, dominated by the peak of Monte Gordo from which you can see the entire archipelago on a clear day.

 The island is long and thin, and shaped like a fishhook.
 Like much of the archipelago, it is dry and temperate, with low coastal land lying barren and treeless.
 As the terrain climbs into dramatic hills and ranges, shrubs and trees appear.
 The tops and slopes of mountains are quite lush and spectacularly pretty.
 The republic is famous for its narrow valleys that snake through the interior of the island.